klahrich/chiefhustler/content/posts/purchased-baba.md

 - The Chinese have a reputation for shady accounting standards.

-- The impeding demographic cliff in China due to the one-child policy, which could impede GDP growth if not mitigated by higher productivity.
+- There is an impeding demographic cliff in China due to the one-child policy, which could impede GDP growth if not mitigated by higher productivity.

 ### My take